By Anthony Caruso III | Publisher

 He is now one of three individuals, who have been fired from this probe.
 The Astros fired general manager Jeff Luhnow and manager A.J.
 Hinch after each were suspended one year by the Commissioner.

 “I want to thank John, Tom, Sam, the players, our coaching staff, and the entire Red Sox organization,” Cora said in a statement.
 “I especially want to thank my family for their love and support.
 We agreed today that parting ways was the best thing for the organization.
 I do not want to be a distraction to the Red Sox, as they move forward.
-My two-years as manager were the best years of my life.
+My two years as manager were the best years of my life.
 It was an honor to manage these teams and help bring a World Series Championship back to Boston.

-“I will forever be indebted to the organization and the fans, who supported me, as a player, a manager, and in my efforts to help Puerto Rico.
+“I will forever be indebted to the organization and the fans, who supported me, as a player, and a manager, and in my efforts to help Puerto Rico.
 This is a special place.
 There is nothing like it in all of baseball, and I will miss it dearly.”